tomedunn/the-finished-book/_classes/magic-items-and-encounter-balancing/magic-items-and-encounter-balancing.md

 For both of these types of magic item bonuses, the increase to a PC's encounter XP depends on their baseline value of $$(\AC + \AB - 2)^{-1}$$ at each level.
 This acts as an upper bounds to the increase in encounter XP for a typical PC due to a magic item that grants a $$+1$$ bonus to either $$\AB\,$$ or $$\AC\,$$.

-To get a sense of how large the XP increase can be from these bonuses, Fig. [1](#fig:encounter-xp-generic-bonus){: .fig-ref} (below) plots this value for each class, as well as the average across all classes, from levels 1-20 using data from my previous post [Player Character XP]({{ site.data.page-links.xp-and-player-characters.path }}) for a full adventuring day made up of Medium difficulty encounters.
+To get a sense of how large the XP increase can be from these bonuses, Fig. \figref{fig:encounter-xp-generic-bonus} (below) plots this value for each class, as well as the average across all classes, from levels 1-20 using data from my previous post [Player Character XP]({{ site.data.page-links.xp-and-player-characters.path }}) for a full adventuring day made up of Medium difficulty encounters.

 <figure id="fig:encounter-xp-generic-bonus">
     {% include_relative fig-encounter-xp-generic-bonus-small.html %}
     {% include_relative fig-encounter-xp-generic-bonus-large.html %}
-    <figcaption>Figure 1: Shows the typical values of \((\AC + \AB - 2)^{-1}\) as a percent increase in encounter XP for PCs across a full adventuring day of Medium difficulty encounters.</figcaption>
+    <figcaption>Shows the typical values of \((\AC + \AB - 2)^{-1}\) as a percent increase in encounter XP for PCs across a full adventuring day of Medium difficulty encounters.</figcaption>
 </figure>

 While the increase in encounter XP drops slightly as the PCs level up, the average remains close to $$4\%$$.
 Since Eqns. \eqref{eq:xp-bonus-ab} and \eqref{eq:xp-bonus-ac} are both linear in terms of the size of the magic item bonus, as well as on $$d_{\AB}$$ and $$h_{\AC}$$, we can approximate the increase in encounter XP from both as